Pressure mounts on Justin Fuente as Virginia Tech blows late lead against Syracuse

 The wide receiver got separation from cornerback Dorian Strong on the play, and Shrader delivered a strike on a go route despite absorbing a jarring blow to the midsection that left the Mississippi State transfer slow to get back to his feet.
 When he did, Shrader beat his chest and celebrated on the sideline.

-“That’s a tough way to lose a ballgame,” said Fuente, adding he has not paid attention to fan vitriol demanding his ouster.
+“That’s a tough way to lose a ballgame,” said Fuente, who added he has not paid attention to fan vitriol demanding his ouster.
 “I hurt for our players, just because of the effort, the exertion they put out there today to find a way to be up toward the end.
 They fought until the last play of the game trying to find a way to win it.”

-The newest round of calls for Fuente’s dismissal comes amid the Hokies’ third three-game losing streak at Lane Stadium in the last four years.
+The newest round of calls for Fuente’s dismissal comes amid the Hokies’ third three-game losing streak at Lane Stadium in the past four years.
 Fuente’s immediate predecessor, the legendary Frank Beamer, had only two such skids over 29 seasons in transforming the program into a national power.

 It’s also Virginia Tech’s third loss in the last minute this year.
-The first came against West Virginia, 27-21, Sept.
-18 when Hokies quarterback Braxton Burmeister threw incomplete on fourth and goal from the 4, and the Mountaineers ran off the final 45 seconds at home.
+The first came against West Virginia, 27-21, on Sept.
+18 when Hokies quarterback Braxton Burmeister threw incomplete on fourth and goal from the 4 and the Mountaineers ran off the final 45 seconds at home.

 Three weeks later, Notre Dame rallied to defeat the Hokies, 32-29, in Blacksburg, Va., on kicker Jonathan Doerer’s 48-yard field goal with 17 seconds to play.
 Virginia Tech had allowed the tying touchdown with 2:26 left in the fourth quarter.